mimschowdhury/mimta-chowdhury-capstone/README.md

 **GET /cafes**

-- Get cafés, with an optional "visited" if the user is logged in or not
+- Get cafes, with an optional "visited" if the user is logged in or not
 - Filter: Filter by ambience, study_spots, or best_coffee (comma-separated if multiple)

 Response: